 In FY 2017, employers were ordered to pay $97.6 million in judicial forfeitures, fines and restitution, and $7.8 million in civil fines.

-Form I-9 investigations were once thought to be limited to verifying employment authorization of workers.
-Today, we are seeing investigations result in the opening of Pandora’s box where other government agencies cooperatively work with ICE to investigate tax evasion, money laundering or other criminal activity.
+Form I-9 investigations were once thought to be limited to verifying the employment authorization of workers.
+Today, we are seeing investigations result in the opening of Pandora’s box where other government agencies cooperatively work with ICE to investigate tax evasion, money laundering, or other criminal activity.

 One common mistake employers may not think about is how the use of temporary agencies or staffing agencies may impact I-9 compliance.
 Today, the government is criminally prosecuting employers who have established a pattern of using such agencies for long term workers to avoid assuming responsibility for verifying employment authorization.
 In addition, the government is now investigating these same agencies to ensure that they too are complying with the law.

 Here are some tips to avoid common I-9 errors:

 - Make sure you are using the current version of the form.
 You can find the current version at https://www.uscis.gov/i-9.
 NOTE: The Spanish version of the form is allowed only in Puerto Rico.